 learn Early Middle English

-Early Middle English, as it was spoken in the East Midlands in the late 12th century, is easy to master.
+Early Middle English, as it was spoken in the East Midlands in the mid-12th century, is easy to master.
 Its grammar differs little from Modern English.
 To the uninitiated it looks and sounds like a foreign language.
 But just a few simple tips will make it much more familiar.

 Meet the lost words